×

 What do expats in Thailand appreciate most about the local culture?

 "Thais are very laid-back with a very strong focus on family.
-They also have an extraordinary work ethic which is probably do to the harsh standard of living," said one expat in Chiang Mai.
+They also have an extraordinary work ethic which is probably do to the harsh standard of living," said a person living in Chiang Mai.

 "Expats in Thailand appreciate the incredible hospitality and helpful nature of the locals, as well as the diverse range of cultural festivals, customs and cuisines.
 They also cherish the natural beauty of the country, from its islands and jungles to its mountains and beaches.
 They enjoy the laid-back attitude of life in Thailand, with the focus on family and having fun.
-In addition, expats in Thailand find the low cost of living and the ease of integration into the culture to be both comforting and rewarding," said a person living in Thailand.
+In addition, expats in Thailand find the low cost of living and the ease of integration into the culture to be both comforting and rewarding," explained one expat living in Thailand.

 View More Answers